platformsh/platformsh-docs/sites/upsun/src/administration/cli/reference.md

 * `--inactive`
   Delete all inactive environments (adding to any others selected)

+* `--status` (expects a value)
+  Delete all environments of a status (adding to any others selected) Values may be split by commas (e.g. "a,b,c") and/or whitespace.

+* `--only-status` (expects a value)
+  Only delete environments of a specific status Values may be split by commas (e.g. "a,b,c") and/or whitespace.

+* `--exclude-status` (expects a value)
+  Environment status(es) of which not to delete Values may be split by commas (e.g. "a,b,c") and/or whitespace.

 * `--merged`
   Delete all merged environments (adding to any others selected)